 - Biopic: Salvador, Born in the 4th of July, Nixon, W., Alexander and Snowden.
 Also his documentary on Fidel Castro called Commandante.

-- Dan Browned: It could have been called "Oliver Stoned".
-This began even with his work as a screenwriter on Midnight Express (which he expressed regret) but ballooned with JFK which painted him and his films as sensationalized conspiracy theory films.
+- Falsely Advertised Accuracy: This began even with his work as a screenwriter on Midnight Express (for which he expressed regret) but ballooned with JFK which painted him and his films as sensationalized conspiracy theory films.
 One can argue that Alexander and W are far more accurate than JFK.